Being strategic also means being mindful

 So when we say being strategic is also being mindful, we promote the idea that a strategic frame of thought can help make sense and improve decision making in a structured way, especially when the strategic parameters are reflecting your essence, your vision and your values & beliefs.
 We also promote the idea that strategy is not rocket science and is not only reserved for top functions in big organisations.
 Everyone can be strategic, just like everyone has the capacity to be mindful.

 1. Choose the factors that shape your strategy.
-We propose: Values/ Vision/ Mission/ Actions/Context (cf: Contextscanner©) Tip: Keep them simpel.
+We propose: Values/ Vision/ Mission/ Actions/Context (cf: Contextscanner©)

-3. Check in once in a while to see if they make sense and 'still' nurture each other.
-Tip: enter into a dialogue between your thoughts and experienced reality.
+Tip: Enter into a dialogue between your thoughts - e.g. ideas about your strategy - and experienced reality.
 Patience and realistic timelines are a pro.
 Experience is practice.

-The questions behind the concepts are key, e.g.: How does your vision give credit tot your values?
+The questions behind the parameters are key, e.g.: How does your vision give credit tot your values?
 Who or what in your context is relevant to be incorporated in your mission?
 How are your actions supporting your mission?
 Does your current context nurture your purpose? [...]

 Some questions are standard, most arise during conversation.